harveyxia/monopoly/README.md

 Player strategies are injected into the system by subclassing `Player` and overriding the abstract methods named `do_strat_*`.
 The system calls upon these methods when appropriate.

+## Monte Carlo

+1. For each square, calculate the expected value of any player landing on such a square (# times player lands on square / total number of years, a year defined as passing Go).
+Calculate the NPV of the square by taking its rent and multiplying by its expected value.
+Discount rate is due to receiving $200 when passing Go.